Pros and Cons of both platforms

 TradingView compared to MetaTrader 5

 MetaTrader 5 vs TradingView is a more fair comparison in terms of charting capabilities.
 MetaTrader 5 has 21 timeframes.
-More than 80 built in technical indicators and analytical tools.
-The platform is built for multi asset trading, however, MT5 vs TradingView offers less trading instruments and charting tools.
-On the upside, traders can use MetaTrader marketplace and download trading algorithms and additional indicators, which is not possible in TradingView.
-When comparing TradingView vs MetaTrader 5, it's important to note that TradingView can work similarly to MT5 and MT4, meaning, trader can conduct market analysis on TradingView and place orders on MT5.
+More than 80 built-in technical indicators and analytical tools.
+The platform is built for multi-asset trading, however, MT5 vs TradingView offers fewer trading instruments and charting tools.
+On the upside, traders can use the MetaTrader marketplace and download trading algorithms and additional indicators, which is not possible in TradingView.
+When comparing TradingView vs MetaTrader 5, it's important to note that TradingView can work similarly to MT5 and MT4, meaning, traders can conduct market analysis on TradingView and place orders on MT5.
 TradingView has access to almost every financial market that is publicly traded today.
-TradingView is better looking and much user-friendly than MetaTrader platforms, however, the MT platforms are highly reliable and have the ability to place orders straight on the charts, which is highly convenient for intraday, high frequency traders.
+TradingView is modern looking and much more user-friendly than MetaTrader platforms, however, the MT platforms are highly reliable and have the ability to place orders straight on the charts, which is highly convenient for intraday, high-frequency traders.